Physical Activity (online) (PHAO)

 ABSTRACT

 The Master of Public Health (MPH Online) degree with a concentration in Physical Activity is a 45-credit professional degree administered by the Department of Kinesiology.
-All MPH students with a concentration in Physical Activity will complete six public health core courses, eight courses in the physical activity and related cognate area, an internship, and a capstone project.
+All MPH students with a concentration in Physical Activity will complete six public health core courses, eight courses in the physical activity and related cognate area, a practical experience, and a capstone project.

 CONTACT